rdcranfield/boat-app/README.md

 ![Screenshot 2024-01-29 at 20 08 45](https://github.com/rdcranfield/boat-app/assets/36520843/3e419b25-dac1-408b-963f-0720eec54feb)

+Go to your browser of choice and enter http://localhost:5031/
+- You can double click the text of the boat name, length and width to modify the values, when you click off or press enter then the value will be updated.

 There is also another project which contains some Unit Test Cases.
 Simple run the unit cases by opening the files and running or debugging these.

 Improvements I would like to add in future.